ndipenoch/Theory-of-Algorithms-Project/README.md

    c = 0x98BADCFE;
    d = 0x10325476;

-I then define four auxiliary functions that each take as input of 32-bit words and produce as output one 32-bit word.
+I then define four auxiliary functions that each takes an input of 32-bit words and produce as output one 32-bit word.
  F(X,Y,Z) = XY v not(X) Z
  G(X,Y,Z) = XZ v Y not(Z)